Field & Nest is An online journal dedicated to embracing a slower pace of life, written by a girl with a constant wanderlust and a Nordic obsession.

 What places are on your travel bucket list?

 To many to mention!
+Obviously, I want to explore all of Scandinavia and I'm always planning fantasy road trips around Sweden, Finland and Norway.
 I desperately want to see the Northern Lights and would love to travel to Lapland in the winter months.
 India has been on my wishlist for a while now, as has Bali for tropical vibes, Baja California for whale watching and Holbox in Mexico for completely tranquility.
 I'd also love to drive down the West Coast of America, stay in the Fogo Island Inn and return to New Zealand.

 What are your suitcase essentials?